 Enrich your lessons with the random number and letter generator tools from Gynzy.
 These tools give students a fun way to learn, and work just as well in a distance learning environment as they do in the classroom.

-These tools let you choose the letter and number ranges you want to appear.
+Start by choosing the letter and number ranges you want to appear.
 Then, simply click the blue button to randomly generate a letter or number from the range you selected.
-Use these tools separately or as building blocks for an interactive lesson.
+Use these tools separately or as building blocks for an interactive lesson plan.
+To start using Gynzy tools to create, edit, and use lessons of your own, create a Gynzy account and start browsing our Library!

 With the Letter Generator, you can easily make any letter appear on the Interactive Whiteboard.
 Via the tool settings, you determine from which letters the random selection is made.
 You can choose from vowels, consonants, and vowel phonemes.